 US Federal Aid

-ATTENTION: Students commencing in July 2019, US Federal Aid Award Letters will be issued in early 2019.
+ATTENTION: Students commencing in February 2020, US Federal Aid Award Letters will not be issued until August 2019.

 To be eligible for US Federal Aid, you must:

 - Be enrolled at least half time in an eligible program.

 - Be enrolled internally at James Cook University and not be undertaking external (online) subjects.

 - Understand the University’s satisfactory academic progress and maximum timeframe stipulations.

 - Be a citizen or eligible non-citizen of the United States.

 - Not be in default on an education loan or education grant.